-(noun) A set of lines that don't match when two files are compared.
-A conflict is a pair of unequal diffs between each of two files and a common third file. (verb) To compare the contents of files or file revisions.
+(noun) A set of lines that do not match when two files are compared.
+A conflict is a pair of unequal diffs between each of two files and a base. (verb) To compare the contents of files or file revisions.
+See also conflict.